keif/keif.github.io/src/pages/now.md

 - Deep diving into modern CSS features and design systems
 - Exploring serverless architecture patterns
 - Reading about sustainable software development practices
+- Running through Golang, Python, writing scripts and making POCs to get used to Golang

 ---